viethua99/Text-To-Image/README.md

 ## Architecture / Modularization
-**Android Text-to-Image** is based on the MVVM architecture, which follows the [Google's official architecture guidance](https://developer.android.com/topic/architecture).
+**KMP-Stable-Diffusion** is based on the MVVM architecture, which follows the [Google's official architecture guidance](https://developer.android.com/topic/architecture).

 ![architecture](docs/images/architecture.png)

-The overall architecture of **Android Text-to-Image** is composed of three layers; the UI layer, the Domain layer and the Data layer.
+The overall architecture of **KMP-Stable-Diffusion** is composed of three layers; the UI layer, the Domain layer and the Data layer.
 Each layer has dedicated components and they have each different responsibilities, as defined below:

 - **Re-usability**: Modularizing reusable codes properly enable opportunities for code sharing and limits code accessibility in other modules at the same time.
 - **Parallel Building**: Each module can be run in parallel and it reduces the build time.